likeajumprope/RSE_Juelich/day2/Readme.md

 </details>

-# 🛠️ Contributing to This Project (Step-by-Step)
+# 🛠️ Cloning from remote (Step-by-Step)

 ## 1. 🔱 Fork the Repository

 You probably already have a fork of the course repo.
 Skip if you have.

----
+Below you are given two options to clone from remote:

 <details>
 <summary>Activity 1 Option 1 - Using the command line</summary>

 ## 2. 💻 Clone Your Fork (make a local copy)

-Use the terminal (MacOS, UNIX, Gitbash)
+This option uses teh terminal (MacOS, UNIX, Gitbash)

 > NOTE: if you use WINDOWS, install GitBash first.
 Execute all commands in GitBash.